P4yin/Shitty-Cubing-Timer/README.md

 In any way conveievable, upload your code to your microcontroller.
 Press the non reset button, and then place your fingers/hands against the light sensor(s) (https://solarbotics.com/product/17092/).
 Then let go and it should start.
 Then to stop place fingers/hands against sensor(s).
 Wacth my videos of them:
 v1: https://youtu.be/2F20dXcIyUc
 v2: https://youtu.be/Te_RLndKJIo

+*NOTE*
+YOU DONT NEED BOTH FILES TO GET IT TO WORK